Blog

 Casablanca

-One of Casablanca’s anchor coworking spaces, popular with local startups, freelancers, and visiting nomads.
-Enterprise-level amenities — meeting rooms, printing, reception — in a modern building.
-Good base if your work involves client presentations.
+Casablanca’s anchor coworking space for local startups and visiting nomads.
+Enterprise amenities — meeting rooms, printing, reception — in a modern building.
+Good for client presentations.

 Bab Coworking